mangal-interactions/contribute/templates/README.md

 integrity before manual inspection.

-🤓 If you want to take a really deep dive at the data representation, the API documentation is [available online][API].
+🤓 If you want to take a really deep dive at the data representation, the API documentation is [available online][API], and will let you look at the raw JSON objects representing each data type.
 We strongly suggest you do not read it.

 ## Datasets